stripe-contrib/stripe-cli/README.md

 ### Dollars vs. Cents

 By default stripe-cli expects currency amounts to be specified in **dollars**.
-This behavior maybe unexpected to veteran Stripe users since the raw API expects **cents**
+This behavior maybe unexpected to veteran Stripe users since the raw API expects **cents**.

 To change the expected currency units from **dollars** to **cents**, set the config option `dollar_amounts` to `false` in your `.stripecli` file